HomeOfVapourSynthEvolution/VapourSynth-TDeintMod/README.md

     tdm.TDeintMod(clip clip, int order[, int field=-1, int mode=0, int length=10, int mtype=1, int ttype=1, int mtql=-1, int mthl=-1, int mtqc=-1, int mthc=-1, int nt=2, int minthresh=4, int maxthresh=75, int cstr=4, bint show=False, clip edeint])

+* clip: Clip to process.
+Any planar format with integer sample type of 8-16 bit depth is supported.

 * order: Sets the field order of the video.
 The filter will use the field order specified in the source frames and will only fall back to the specified order if not present.
   * 0 = bottom field first (bff)
   * 1 = top field first (tff)